abik11/tips-tricks/VBA.md

 Here I present some of my very little experiance with VBA, tips and tricks that helped me to achieve some tasks without becoming crazy.

+* Tricks you can do without without VBA
 * Visual Basic for Applications
 * Excel
 * Word
 * Powershell
 * C#

+## Tricks you can do without VBA

+### Select all despite the first row
+1. Select the first cell of second row
+2. Push CTRL + SHIFT + Arrow Down
+3. Push CTRL + SHIFT + Arrow Right
+This may be quite useful while testing and developing macros

+### Get text length from given column and filter it
+1. Add new column: ->Right click on column index ->Insert
+2. Type new formula in the first cell of the new column: *=len(A2)* (*dł* in Polish Excel)
+3. Double click in the right bottom corner of this cell with the formula.
+This will apply the formula for all the column.
+4. Mark the column with text length and go to: ->Data ->Filter.
+Now you can select only those rows with the text length that you want!

 ## Visual Basic for Applications